 Anita Ekberg in Fellini’s La Dolce Vita – for her portrayal of the woman as goddess, Nina Simone for her audacity and pure genius and Vivienne Westwood for pushing the boundaries of women’s dress.

-In the beginning of my career, the lack of space for women, especially in the art world, spurred me to carve out space for myself and other women.
+At the beginning of my career, the lack of space for women, especially in the art world, spurred me to carve out space for myself and other women.
 It continues to inform my outlook in many different ways – my work is at its core about the comical absurdities and the delights of ‘femininity’.

 I have a great love for any fabric conducive to drama and performance – glossy satins and silks, chiffon, taffeta and tulle – any material that lives its best life under hot stage lights.
 I don’t want to create clothes that are best suited to static images – I want to see them in movement, hear the sounds they make and I want them to look inviting to the touch.
 Tactility is incredibly important.
 I think often of the famous dream sequence in Singin’ in the Rain (1952) where Cyd Charrise performs in a dress with a long white train, blown by strong fans, spanning the entire width of the huge soundstage.
 Seeing Gene Kelly stroked and enveloped by its diaphanous draping, I thought this is the perfect garment, a piece that’s truly alive.